Bulk-Loader im Vergleich: Vor- und Nachteile beliebter Modelle

 Disadvantages:

-• Complex handlingLight barrier must be manually locked [1][16]
+• Complex handling: light lock must be manually engaged [1][16]

 Buy at Fotoimpex.

-Legacypro Lloyd 35mm: Plastic housing with crank and rotating scale
+Legacypro Lloyd 35mm: plastic housing with crank and rotary scale

 Lloyd's Daylight 35mm Bulk Film Loader - Accessory